 That’s how J. S. Bach dedicated many of his works.
 S.D.G. – Soli Deo Gloria.
 “For the glory of God alone.”
 He didn’t expect his works to be heard three hundred years later; he wrote them for God’s glory in the moment.
 Whether those pieces lasted for generations or passed swiftly from memory was of no concern; only the certainty of a heavenly audience mattered.

-This crossed my mind last Sunday morning on the way to church.
+This crossed my mind one morning on the way to church.
 The third Brandenburg Concerto by Bach was just starting on the radio, and my train of thought was passing through some familiar lands…

 Soli Deo Gloria.